Project-Stage-Academy/IoT-Hub-alpha/docs/security.md

   - Authorization: `Bearer <token>`
   - Access token: **60 min**
   - Refresh token: **10 days**

+## Telemetry Ingest Endpoint
-- Telemetry post ingest endpoint does NOT use auth and is open, validation will be done using the ssn provided How to send(Header):
+- The telemetry ingest endpoint does NOT require authentication.
+- Device identity is validated using the **serial number (SSN)** provided as part of the request body, according to the telemetry schema and `schema_version`.
+- The backend MUST verify that the provided SSN exists in the `devices` table before accepting telemetry data.

 ## Secrets Handling